 A blogger income report is a post or article where bloggers share with their readers, how much they made the prior month.
 They list the income from all sources, such as advertising, affiliates, or the products they sell.

-There are several reasons why bloggers will do an income report.
+There are several reasons why many share these each month.
 Some of them are just excited to share their journey.
 But most of them (not all) usually include links to courses or products that teach you how to blog.

 They are a marketing tool.
 Just like a gift guide or product review, they are used to encourage people to click to buy something.